Why Social Engineering Bypasses Your Technical Defenses

 - Reciprocity — Obligation to return favors creates psychological debt.
 Attackers offer assistance or valuable information before making requests, establishing a sense of obligation.

-- Commitment and consistency — Once someone agrees to a small request, they feel compelled to remain consistent with that agreement, even as subsequent requests escalate.
+- Commitment and consistency — Once someone agrees to a small initial request, they feel compelled to remain consistent with that agreement, even as subsequent requests escalate in sensitivity.

 - Liking — Preference for familiar people or organizations lowers defenses.
 Attackers impersonate trusted brands, colleagues, or partners to bypass skepticism entirely.

 These principles are fundamental to normal business operations, which is precisely why social engineering remains effective year after year.
-Unlike technical vulnerabilities that can be patched or firewall rules that can be configured, human psychology cannot be updated with security patches.
-This means complete cyber risk management must address the human element through continuous education, clear verification procedures, and a positive security culture—not exclusively through technical controls.
+Unlike technical vulnerabilities that can be patched, human psychology cannot be updated with a security fix.
+Understanding how attackers map these psychological tactics to specific attack techniques is covered in depth in our NIST Cybersecurity Framework implementation guide.

 Phishing, Spear Phishing, and Business Email Compromise